Learn how to repair and waterproof swimming pools with Sani-Tred.

 Step 3: Inspect Walls and Floor

 Once you’ve removed the old liner, take time to inspect the walls and floor of your pool for cracks, holes, or other imperfections.
 If a section of the pool is highly corroded, replace with a new section.
 Also make sure to inspect the track that holds the liner and replace that if needed.

 Mix 2 parts LRB (Liquid Rubber Base) with 1 part TAV™ (Thickening Activator).
 Apply to repair any cracks in the walls and floor and smooth the surfaces with a trowel. (more…)

 When looking at swimming pool options, there are a surprising number to choose from.
 Materials vary from concrete to fiberglass, and a lot more options to choose from.
-One important option is the type you choose to install.
+One important option is the types of pools you choose to install.

 While many know the inherent differences between an in-ground and above-ground pool, there is another type: the infinity pool.
 Infinity(or negative edge) pools where one exposed edge appears to blend in with the surrounding landscape.

-But what are the key differences between a conventional in-ground and an infinity pool?
+But what are the key differences between a conventional built in pool and an infinity pool?
 Well we’ve gone ahead and did the research so we can bring you an honest comparison between the two.

 When wanting to install a swimming pool, you quickly realize there are a lot of options.
 From pool style to shape, size, and materials, you truly have many options for your pool.
 One pool option that is growing in popularity in recent years is saltwater pools.
 Saltwater pools are in-ground pools that use chlorine generators that react with salt to clean it instead of relying on high chlorine levels to accomplish the same goal.
 But, as with all types of pools, saltwater pools have their positive and negative aspects.